jasparagus/LoLlyPlotty/README.md

 + Copy your API key

 #### Running LoLlyPlotty as an Executable (Windows x64 Only)
-+ Download the newest [LoLlyPlotty zip file](LoLlyPlotty_Win_x64_v1.2.zip) (choose "Download" after clicking the link)
++ Download the newest [LoLlyPlotty zip file](LoLlyPlotty_v1.3.zip) (choose "Download" after clicking the link)
 + Extract downloaded zip
 + IF UPGRADING FROM A PREVIOUS VERSION
-  + Move your MatchData files (they end in .json) from the old folder to the new folder, otherwise they may be re-downloaded unnecessarily.
+  + Move your MatchData files (they end in .json) from the old folder to the new folder, otherwise they will be re-downloaded unnecessarily.
 If you accidentally begin to re-download match data, you can quit the program, copy over your old files, and re-start the program.
 It should find your old data without requiring a re-download.
   + Move your configuration file (Configuration.json) from the old folder to the new folder if desired (not necessary)
 + Run "main.exe" from the extracted files (tested on Windows 10 64-bit only)